 The Pennsylvania County Code for Counties of the Third Class sets forth the duties and responsibilities of the Controller’s Office.
 The Controller is required by these Pennsylvania statutes to maintain and keep all fiscal and accounting records and to assure compliance of all financial and fiscal records in accordance with the latest standards and procedures of the accounting profession.
 To accomplish these mandated responsibilities the Controller must also oversees satellite functions that perform data entry into the centralized governmental accounting system including the supervision of other accounting professionals within the County’s fiscal structure.
 The Controller receives reviews and approves requests for accounting entries from all County agency fiscal personnel; directs other accounting staff in the performance of similar functions and oversees the translation of departmental and agency requests into properly formatted accounting transactions suitable for entry into the County’s central accounting system.
 The Controller reconciles, adjusts and closes all County general ledgers; prepares all County financial statements and accompanying reports.

 PRE-AUDIT OF DISBURSEMENTS

-The Controller is responsible for the pre-audit of all disbursements and fiscal transactions, bank account reconciliations and audits of the accounts of all County elected officials (Row Offices and Magisterial District Judges).
+The Controller is responsible for the pre-audit of all disbursements and fiscal transactions, bank account reconciliation and audits of the accounts of all County elected officials (Row Offices and Magisterial District Justices).
 Pre-audits all invoices and disbursement requests must be done to insure proper recording of the transaction, expenditure proprieties, and verification of authorization signatures.
 Contracts are monitored during the contract work period to protect that overpayments are not made.

-CONTRACTS, AGREEMENTS AND LEASES
+CONTRACTS, AGREEMENTS, AND LEASES

 The Controller is required by County Code to maintain custody and stewardship of all County contracts.
 All such documents are recorded to insure that the physical documents are received after they are approved by the Board of Commissioners.
 The Controller perpetually monitors all contract, agreement and lease payments to ensure that no payment exceeds the limits or terms of those documents.
 Beginning January 1, 2009, all approved contracts are scanned and the images are retained according to the requirements set forth in the County Records Manual of the Pennsylvania Historical and Museum Commission, Division of Archives and Manuscripts.
 The physical documents are destroyed.
 The imaged contracts are retained indefinitely and are secured electronically as the State requires for such data storage.

 The Controller is responsible for filing the County’s Comprehensive Annual Financial Report and associated General Purpose Financial Statements with the Commonwealth of Pennsylvania, Department of Community and Economic Development.

-Liquid Fuels Report – Although this is a responsibility that is to be performed by an Office under the oversight of the County Commissioners, the Controller’s Office has been doing this Annual Report for over 29 years at the request of the Board of Commissioners.
+Liquid Fuels Report – Although this is a responsibility that is to be performed by an Office under the oversight of the County Commissioners, the Controller’s Office has been doing this Annual Report for over 36 years at the request of the Board of Commissioners.
 This report is required to be filed by January 31st of each year with the State Department of Transportation.

-ANNUAL AUDIT REPONSIBILITIES
+ANNUAL AUDIT RESPONSIBILITIES

 The Controller coordinates and is the central contact for all audits of the central accounting system, fiscal subsidiary records, grants and programs.
-The Controller is the chief contact and conduit for the requesting of reports and financial information of the County, the Human Services Agency programs, the Indirect Cost Plan audit and the County’s Comprehensive Annual Financial Report and associated Audited General Purpose Financial Statements.
+The Controller is the chief contact and conduit for the requesting of reports and financial information of the County, the Human Services Agency programs, the Indirect Cost Plan audit, the County’s Comprehensive Annual Financial report, and associated Audied General Purpose Financial Statements.
 The Controller ensures that contracted fee payments that are made for the audit services do not exceed the limit approved by the Commissioners.
 The Controller provides assistance to the Independent Auditor's by obtaining information and pertinent documents necessary from affiliated Authorities, Boards, and Commissions considered inclusive in the financial reporting of the County because they relate to the County’s financial component structure.
 Special Audits, additional accounting, or auditing services are entrusted to the Controller for handling and are coordinated and arranged after being specifically contracted by the Commissioners.